 #1.
 Power University

-Social Power combines the best wisdom from all of the above sources, plus more.
+Power University combines the best wisdom from all of the above sources, plus more.

 It includes both pictures and videos, so that you can see in real-time what powerful body language looks like, and what you can do to improve your body language.

-The linked articles above are a preview of what you can expect from Social Power.
+The linked articles above are a preview of what you can expect from Power University.